 Advantages Of HDPE Bottles

-Here are our top four advantages for HDPE bottles:
+Here are our top four advantages of HDPE bottles:

-- HDPE bottles can be produced in many different shapes and sizes using blow moulding equipment.
-This can help with new innovations and exciting new designs for brands to enhance their marketing reach
+- Using blow moulding equipment, HDPE bottles can be produced in many different shapes and sizes.
+This can help with innovations and exciting new brand designs to enhance their marketing reach.

-- HDPE bottles are a sustainable option because they are 100% recyclable, can be integrated back into the recycling chain, and are very lightweight which is less expensive for transportation and easier on carbon emissions
+- HDPE bottles are a sustainable option because they are fully recyclable, can be integrated back into the recycling chain, and are very lightweight, which is less expensive for transportation and easier on carbon emissions

-- HDPE bottles can be used as a monolayer bottle for pasteurised milk, or as a coextruded bottle with barrier layers for UHT or sterilised milk
+- HDPE bottles can be used as monolayer bottles for pasteurised milk or as a coextruded bottles with barrier layers for UHT or sterilised milk